Old Dominion shooter was released from prison early after completing drug program

 It wasn’t clear how Jalloh qualified for a prison drug treatment program, which allows inmates to shave up to a year off their sentences.
 Inmates serving sentences for terrorism-related offenses typically aren’t eligible for such programs or other sentence-reducing credits.

-Jalloh, a former member of the Virginia Army National Guard, killed one person and injured two other people in Thursday’s shooting before ROTC students subdued and killed him.
+Jalloh, a former Virginia Army National Guard member who authorities said was taking online classes at the university, killed one person and injured two other people in Thursday’s shooting.
+ROTC students subdued and killed him.

 A message seeking information about Jalloh’s incarceration and release was left with the federal Bureau of Prisons.